talsma-ict/context-propagation/docs/README.md

 for `nl.talsmasoftware.context.Timing` at `FINEST` or `TRACE` level (depending on your logger of choice).
-Please **do not** turn this on in production as the logging overhead will most likely have a noticable impact to the context management itself.
+Please **do not** turn this on in production as the logging overhead will most likely have a noticable impact on your application.

 ### Metrics reporting